shlokkokk/ZeroRisk-File-Security-Scanner/README.md

 2. Enable GitHub Pages in repository settings
 3. Your site will be live at `https://yourusername.github.io/cyberguard-file-analyzer`

-### Netlify
-1. Connect your GitHub repository to Netlify
-2. Build command: (none needed)
-3. Publish directory: `/`
-4. Deploy automatically on push

-### Vercel
-1. Import repository from GitHub
-2. Framework preset: Static
-3. Deploy with one click

 ### Traditional Web Hosting
 1. Upload all files to your web server
 2. Ensure `index.html` is in the root directory